 In the big city the twin spirits Romance and Adventure are always abroad seeking worthy wooers.
 As we roam the streets they slyly peep at us and challenge us in twenty different guises.
 Without knowing why, we look up suddenly to see in a window a face that seems to belong to our gallery of intimate portraits; in a sleeping thoroughfare we hear a cry of agony and fear coming from an empty and shuttered house; instead of at our familiar curb, a cab-driver deposits us before a strange door, which one, with a smile, opens for us and bids us enter; a slip of paper, written upon, flutters down to our feet from the high lattices of Chance; we exchange glances of instantaneous hate, affection and fear with hurrying strangers in the passing crowds; a sudden douse of rain–and our umbrella may be sheltering the daughter of the Full Moon and first cousin of the Sidereal System; at every corner handkerchiefs drop, fingers beckon, eyes besiege, and the lost, the lonely, the rapturous, the mysterious, the perilous, changing clues of adventure are slipped into our fingers.
 But few of us are willing to hold and follow them.
 We are grown stiff with the ramrod of convention down our backs.
 We pass on; and some day we come, at the end of a very dull life, to reflect that our romance has been a pallid thing of a marriage or two, a satin rosette kept in a safe-deposit drawer, and a lifelong feud with a steam radiator.

-I love O. Henry’s stories; we can always feel the romantic, hopeful thread in his witty, clever way of language, and the stories themselves are humble in their telling of real life people who were never the most glamorous, rich, or brave, and were rather quite flawed and very human.
-Actually “The Green Door” was the first story of his that I had read, and that was many, many years ago.
-But just recently, it popped into my mind, and when I decided to re-read it, lo and behold, something quite interesting I noticed: the name of our adventurer, Rudolf Steiner.
-Quite a particular name in fact, and was it a coincidence?
+I love O. Henry’s stories; we can always feel the romantic, hopeful thread in his witty, clever way of language, and the stories themselves are humble in their telling of real life people who were never the most glamorous, rich, nor brave, but were rather often quite flawed and just perfectly very human.

-There are worlds beyond our physical world, and only a thin veil separates us.
-But we are in a continuous dialogue with these other worlds, as everything is imbued with spirit.
-There is a wordless language through which the sacred interacts with us, and pulls us with the secret strings of fate.
+We are in a continuous dialogue with all these mystical life things, with nature itself, with the desires of our heart and callings of soul.
+There is a wordless language through which the sacred interacts with us, and pulls us with the secret invisible threads of what we call destiny.
 Sometimes it is during our most mundane moments – when we hear a song on the radio, or smell vanilla, and suddenly like a dream an unconcious memory from a time before time wraps around our entire body taking us towards a direction, where a landscape unfolds of what we were looking for all along.
 Sometimes, it’s a green door.

 Along life’s paths, the mystical hands of destiny will lead us, and when the unclockable clocks strike their right time, we’ll see our green door.
-There, two worlds will touch, they’ll kiss, and we’ll find that love is not only felt in the hearts – it is known by the hands also.
+There, two worlds will meet, will touch, and we’ll find that love is not only felt in the hearts – it is known by the hands also.

 Among all other green doors our soul will recognize the one meant for us.
 And yet it is our choices, every day, that will ultimately pave the experiences of our life and whether we will move forward in a partnership.
 Whoever we are meant to meet, we will, in its divine timing, when we are meant to, but whether we’ll stay together or not, is up to us.

-In this way – destiny can be seen as a series of opportunities.
-How we respond to them will then open other doors – eventually leading us to meet our fated ones.
+In this way, perhaps destiny can also be seen as a series of opportunities.
+How we respond to them will then open other doors.
 One foot after another, one step after another, even if seemingly foolish, will eventually lead us where we need to be.

 Follow the desires of your heart.